-Auditor: The financial statements of the District as of April 30, 2018, and for the year then ended, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
-See "APPENDIX A" for a copy of the District's April 30, 2018 audited financial statements.
+Auditor: The financial statements of the District as of and for the fiscal year ended March 31, 2018, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
+See "APPENDIX A."